 Export Controls and International Travel

-University of Oklahoma employees who travel internationally to teach or conduct research should be aware of the possibility of export license requirements for items, materials, or equipment that they carry with them.
+The University of Oklahoma employees who travel internationally to teach, conduct research, or act on behalf of the University must be knowledgeable about the possibility of export license requirements for items, materials, or equipment that they take with them.
 Hand-carrying items, materials, or equipment outside of the U.S. (even temporarily) is considered an export.
-All exports should be screened by the Office of Export Controls for export license requirements.
+All exports must be screened by the Office of Export Controls (OEC) for export license requirements.
 Depending on the destination and the equipment involved, an export license may be required.
-In many cases, a license exception may be available.
-The OEC can make this determination and provide the appropriate documentation.
+The OEC will make this determination and provide the appropriate documentation.

-Travel to Cuba, Iran, North Korea, Sudan, and Syria and your in-country activity in these destinations can be highly regulated.
+In compliance with U.S. export laws, traveling to specific embargoed countries (this currently includes Cuba, Iran, North Korea, Sudan, and Syria) is highly restricted and regulated.
+Depending on the travel or export, there may be restrictions and license requirements to adhere to in accordance with the International Trade in Arms Regulations (ITAR), the Export Administration Regulations (EAR), and Foreign Assets Control Regulations (FACR).
 In some instances, a license may be required for seemingly innocuous activity such as teaching a course with publicly available information.
-Contact the OEC before traveling to these countries.
+Please contact the OEC before traveling to embargoed countries.